 Gritty and Itchy Eyes with Chronic Dry Eye

-Chronic dry eye is a disease of the surface of the eye that can happen when your eye does not make enough tears or there is an issue with the tears that are made.
+Chronic dry eye, also known as dry eye syndrome, is a disease of the surface of the eye that can happen when your eye does not make enough tears or there is an issue with the tears that are made.
 Dry eye disease leads to symptoms that can make you feel frustrated and uncomfortable, like:1-3

 Another common symptom of dry eye is a gritty, sandy, or itchy feeling of the eyes.
 It may feel like something is stuck in or on your eye.
 The surface of the eye contains many nerves and is known to be one of the most powerful pain generators in the body.
 This painful and irritating sensation can make your daily life unbearable at times.